Guanbo-W/mtool/README.md

 How to load the package:
 Under the mtool directory, build the package and then library it.

-Example Data:
+## Examples:
-The example data genereting mechnism is seen in GenerateData.R
+The example data generating mechanism is seen in GenerateData.R

 How to perform cross-validation and the test of code is seen in TEST.R

 An example of obtained regularization path is seen in S1_Regularization Path.pdf

-Functions:
+## Functions:

 1) lik (betas, covariates, Id, Event, Fup, Start, Stop)

-Return the minus log likelihood of Cox model divided by the sample size.
+*Return the minus log likelihood of Cox model divided by the sample size*

 2) der_lik (betas, covariates, Id, Event, Fup, Start, Stop)

-Return the minus derivative log likelihood of Cox model divided by the sample size.
+*Return the minus derivative log likelihood of Cox model divided by the sample size*

 3) SurvGraphSelect(covariates, Id, Event, Fup, Start, Stop, grp, grpV, etaG, regul, betas, t, alpha, epsilon, lam1, lam2 = 0.0, lam3 = 0.0, num_threads = -1L, intercept = FALSE, resetflow = FALSE, verbose = FALSE, pos = FALSE, clever = TRUE, eval = TRUE, size_group = 1L, transpose = FALSE)

-Return the coefficients estimate for a specific penalization hyper-parameter lambda
+*Return the coefficients estimate for a specific penalization hyper-parameter lambda*

-Arguments:
+## Arguments:

 betas: a vector of initial values of coefficients